ejsiron/HyperV-NSClient-PerfCounters/README.md

 ```

 # Sample Templates
+Configuration mismatches will cause perfectly logical output from this script to fail spectacularly.
+For instance, if you do not properly attach the service or host name to a valid parent, it might attach to something like "generic-host", causing all sorts of duplicate service warnings.
+Carefully think through and build out the template heirarchy to use for your VM performance counters *before* running this script.
 Connecting a Hyper-V host to its services can be done in multiple perfectly valid ways.
 Here is a suggestion:
 ```
 ## Virtual Machine object ##